-How nanotech is being used to clean up the environment, save energy and reduce waste
+How nanotechnology is being used to clean up the environment, save energy and reduce waste

 The term green nanotechnology is actually used to describe two separate processes — making nanotech itself less toxic, and using it to make existing products and processes safer and more sustainable.
 Let’s look at some applications of green nanotechnology and how it’s being developed to drive sustainability.